alonsonina95/OOP-Concepts/OOP concepts.md

 - Abstraction - process of hiding the implementation details from user, only the functionality will be provided to the user

-- Encapsulation - the process that binds to gather the data and functions that manipulated the data that keeps both safe from outside interference and missues - public, private and protected come in place
+- Encapsulation - Keep data from a class protected from other objects.
+You can only access these data using the methods declared in my class.
+Restrict data.
+Reducing dependencies between different parts of the application.

-- Inheritance - ability by which one calss acquires the properties and behaviorus of another class
+- Inheritance - ability by which one class acquires the properties/attributes and behaviors/methods of another class.
+It is a great form of code reuse

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0OTg0NTIyMSwtMzMxODQwMTEyLDk2ND
-EyOTYwNiwxNzk5OTc3MzYwLDE5NDg4MzAwMTJdfQ==
+eyJoaXN0b3J5IjpbMjYxMzgxNzgzLDE3NDk4NDUyMjEsLTMzMT
+g0MDExMiw5NjQxMjk2MDYsMTc5OTk3NzM2MCwxOTQ4ODMwMDEy
+XX0=
 -->